Birds of Florida

 Lifting its prey from the water with powerful wings, the Osprey will carry a fish with the head oriented forward to a nearby perch or its nest for consumption.
 Ospreys have a reversible outer toe and barbed pads on their feet, two adaptations that make the Osprey such an efficient fisher.

-Ospreys build a nest of sticks and twigs on a snag, at the top a tall tree, power pole or man-made platforms that have an un-obstructed flight path and are high enough to discourage predators such as racoons from the nest.
+Ospreys build a nest of sticks and twigs on a snag, at the top a tall tree, power pole or man-made platforms that have an unobstructed flight path and are high enough to discourage predators such as raccoons from the nest.
 Osprey produce 1 brood per season with a clutch of 1-4 eggs.

 Crested Caracara - Polyborus plancus